“That which is measured improves. That which is measured and reported improves exponentially.” - Karl Pearson

 Getting your project started

-- You’re going to create two separate code bases to complete this project.
+- You’ll have two separate code bases to complete this project.
 You’ll have a code base for your front end and a separate code base for your back end.
-You may run into some errors when trying to communicate between the two code bases (most likely CORS problems), but we’ll address this in class.
+You may run into some errors when trying to communicate between the two code bases (most likely CORS problems), but we’ll address this in class when we discuss AJAX.

-- Accept your email invitation from Pivotal Tracker and use this as your Project Management tool.
+- You’ll need to accept your email invitation from Pivotal Tracker and use this as your Project Management tool.

 - Allowed libraries are jQuery, lodash/underscore, and moment.

-- Logic like sorting, filtering, local storage and validation should be done without using another library.
+- Logic like sorting, filtering, and validation should be done without using another library (except those listed in the previous point).
 These are great opportunities to abstract logic for unit tests.

 - Details, Details, Details!!!
 If it’s in the user stories, we’re looking for it in your app.
-And ask before you add any additional functionality.
-Additional functionality in the evaluation is usually just grounds for a stern look, but if you “improve” functionality and don’t ask about it, it’s considered incorrect.
+Please ask before you add any additional functionality.
+The job is to build what is asked for, and get any improvements approved first.

 Tips for success

-- Try to uses HTML/CSS classes when changing styling, instead of changing the styling of an element directly.
+- Try to use HTML/CSS classes when changing styling, instead of changing the styling of an element directly.

 - There is similar functionality across elements in the app.
 Make your code DRY, but don’t over do it.
 Sometimes the functionality differs slightly.